 5. Check Out an Interesting Neighborhood

 Once an abandoned warehouse district, River Market District, home to Riverfront Park, is now a booming hot spot with assorted restaurants, shops, art galleries, bars, a library, a museum, and seasonal farmers market.
-The area boasts other family friendly attractions including the River Rail Trolley, Heifer International Headquarters and Heifer Village, Central Arkansas Nature Center, Junction Bridge Pedestrian and Bicycling Walkway, and the Clinton Presidential Center and Library.
+The area boasts other family friendly attractions including the River Rail Trolley, Heifer International Headquarters and Heifer Village, Junction Bridge Pedestrian and Bicycling Walkway, and the Clinton Presidential Center and Library.
 The Van Buren Downtown Historic District is another interesting neighborhood and the perfect place to pick up that special memento or gift.
 The beautifully restored Victorian Main Street showcases six blocks of shops, eats, and treats.
 You will find one-of-a-kind gifts, hard to find collectibles, original art, and local Ozark crafts.

-4. Tigers, Lions, and Alligators & More
+4. Lions, Tigers, Alligators & More

 Imagine starting a zoo with just two animals.
 Well, that is the story of the Little Rock Zoo.
 This nationally accredited 40-acre zoo is worth a visit.
 It is home to an abandoned timber wolf, a circus-trained brown bear, and over 725 other animals.
 If your family is like mine you won’t want to just look at animals, but want to touch them.
 Get up close and personal at Heifer Ranch where docile animals such as water buffalo, camels, pigs, and goats can be your friends for the day.
 If you want to get the heart pumping check out the Arkansas Alligator Farm and Petting Zoo.
 This small, hands-on, privately owned zoo is home to over 150 alligators, raccoon, lemurs, deer, monkeys, llamas, and loggerhead turtles.

-Nestled in the Ozark Mountains is the funky yet hip town of Eureka Springs.
-It echoes back to the Victorian Era with its magnificent architecture.
+Nestled in the Ozark Mountains is the funky yet hip town of Eureka Springs, it echoes back to the Victorian Era with its magnificent architecture.
 In Eureka Springs, enjoy fine dining, shopping, antiquing, spas, historic hotels, art galleries, and museums.
 The animal lovers won’t want to miss Turpentine Creek Wildlife Refuge.
 The 459 acre wildlife refuge allows its big cats to roam large outdoor habitats.
-The refuge’s mission statement is “to provide lifetime refuge for abandoned, abused, and neglected ‘Big Cats’ with emphasis on tigers, lions, leopards, and cougars”, speaks for itself.
+The refuge’s mission statement “to provide lifetime refuge for abandoned, abused, and neglected ‘Big Cats’ with emphasis on tigers, lions, leopards, and cougars” speaks for itself.
 Adventurous families will enjoy the Buffalo National River.
 Flanked by limestone bluffs and beautiful vistas, I couldn’t think of a prettier place in Arkansas to hike, fish, rock climb, explore caves and waterfalls, or just relax and watch the state’s elk herd.
 Both campgrounds and other lodging are available for longer stays.
 Preserving the music of the mountains, the Ozark Folk Center is dedicated to keeping Bluegrass and Folk music alive.
-The Ozark Folk Center is also the place to go if you’ve ever wanted to learn how to throw a bowl, forge iron, quilt, or witness over 15 other old time craft demonstrations.
+The Ozark Folk Center is also the place to go if you’ve ever wanted to learn how to throw a bowl, forge iron, quilt, or witness over 15 other old-time craft demonstrations.
 Ranked among the most beautiful underground discoveries of the 20th century, the stunning and massive limestone caverns at Blanchard Spring Caverns have tours for all skill levels, and the added bonus of lighted walkways.